Counting the number of $m$-periodic $\mathcal{O}_{K}$-points of a discrete dynamical system with applications from arithmetic statistics, V

 \begin{conj} [\cite{Hutz}, Conjecture 1a] For any integer $n > 2$, there is no even degree $d > 2$ and no point $c \in \mathbb{Q}$ such that the polynomial map $\varphi_{d, c}$ has rational points of exact period $n$.
 Moreover, \#PrePer$(\varphi_{d, c}, \mathbb{Q}) \leq 4$. \end{conj}

-\begin{rem} If Conjecture \ref{conjecture 3.2.1} held, it would then follow that the total number of $2$-periodic rational points (and so the total number of $2$-periodic integral points) of any $\varphi_{d,c}(x) = x^d + c$ of even degree $d>2$ is equal to 4 or strictly less than 4.
-Moreover, since the monic polynomial $\varphi_{d,c}(x)\in \mathbb{Z}[x]$ has good reduction modulo $p$, then the total number of $2$-periodic integral points of any reduced polynomial $\varphi_{d,c}(x)$ modulo $p$ (and hence of any map $\varphi_{d,c}$ modulo $p$) is also equal to 4 or strictly less than 4.
-Furthermore, if Conjecture \ref{conjecture 3.2.1} held, then it would also follow that the total number of fixed integral points and $2$-periodic integral points of any $\varphi_{d,c}(x)$ modulo $p$ (and hence of any $\varphi_{d,c}$ modulo $p$) is also equal to 4 or strictly less than 4.
-But of course now the issue is we don't know (as to the author's knowledge) whether Conjecture \ref{conjecture 3.2.1} holds or not, let alone whether $4$ is the correct upper bound on the total number of fixed and $2$-periodic rational (and hence integral) points of any polynomial map $\varphi_{d,c}$ of even degree $d>2$.
-However, on whether any progress has been made on Conjecture \ref{conjecture 3.2.1}, recently Panraksa \cite{par2} proved among many other results that the polynomial $\varphi_{4,c}(z)\in\mathbb{Q}[z]$ has rational points of exact period $n = 2$.
+\begin{rem} If Conjecture \ref{conjecture 3.2.1} held, then this would also mean that for any integer $n\geq 3$ and for any even integer $d\geq 4$, the monic polynomial $\varphi_{d, c}^n(z)-z \neq 0$ for all rational integral points $c, z\in \mathbb{Q}$.
+This would then also mean that the total number of $n$-periodic integral points of any $\varphi_{d, c}$ of even degree $d\geq 4$ is equal to zero.
+Moreover, since the monic polynomial $\varphi_{d,c}(x)\in \mathbb{Z}[x]$ has good reduction modulo $p$ and so the reduced polynomial $\varphi_{d,c}(x)$ modulo $p$ also has even degree $d$, it would then also follow that the total number of $n$-periodic integral points of any $\varphi_{d,c}(x)$ modulo $p$ (and hence of any $\varphi_{d,c}$ modulo $p$) is equal to zero.
+But of course now (as in \cite{BK11}) the issue here is that we unfortunately don't know (as to the author's knowledge) whether Conjecture \ref{conjecture 3.2.1} holds or not.
+On the note whether any theoretical progress has yet been made on Conjecture \ref{conjecture 3.2.1}, more recently, Panraksa \cite{par2} proved among many other results that the quartic polynomial $\varphi_{4,c}(z)\in\mathbb{Q}[z]$ has rational points of exact period $n = 2$.
 Moreover, he also proved that $\varphi_{d,c}(z)\in\mathbb{Q}[z]$ has no rational points of exact period $n = 2$ for any $c \in \mathbb{Q}$ with $c \neq -1$ and $d = 6$, $2k$ with $3 \mid 2k-1$.
 The interested reader may find these mentioned results of Panraksa in his unconditional Thms.
 2.1, 2.4 and Thm.
 1.7 conditioned on the abc-conjecture in \cite{par2}. \end{rem}

 Twenty-eight years later, after the work of Walde-Russo, in the year 2022, Eliahou-Fares proved [\cite{Shalom2}, Theorem 2.12] that the denominator of a rational point $-c$, denoted as den$(-c)$ is divisible by 16, whenever $\varphi_{2,-c}$ defined by $\varphi_{2, -c}(z) = z^2 - c$ for all $c, z\in \mathbb{Q}$ admits a rational cycle of length $\ell \geq 3$.
 Moreover, they also proved [\cite{Shalom2}, Proposition 2.8] that the size \#Per$(\varphi_{2, -c}, \mathbb{Q})\leq 2$, whenever den$(-c)$ is an odd integer.
 Motivated by \cite{Call}, Eliahou-Fares \cite{Shalom2} also proved that the size of Per$(\varphi_{2, -c}, \mathbb{Q})$ can be bounded above by using information on den$(-c)$, namely, information in terms of the number of distinct primes dividing den$(-c)$.
 Moreover, they in \cite{Shalom1} also showed that the upper bound is four, whenever $c\in \mathbb{Q^*} = \mathbb{Q}\setminus\{0\}$.
 We restate here their results as: